 Pancreatitis: A Serious Issue That You Should Be Aware Of

 Basically, pancreatitis is a condition where your pancreas becomes swollen or inflamed, causing abdominal pain, vomiting and nausea.
 One of the common risk factors of pancreatitis is alcoholism.
 In fact, excessive alcohol intake accounts for 75 percent of chronic pancreatitis cases.6

 Gallstones, solids typically formed from excess cholesterol in the gallbladder, are another common cause of pancreatitis.
 When the gallbladder empties itself, the gallstones will travel along the pancreatic duct and cause a blockage, thus leading to pancreatitis.7

 This guide aims to educate you about pancreatitis: its causes and symptoms, treatment and prevention tips.
 However, the information presented here is not meant to help you treat pancreatitis alone.
-Pancreatitis is a serious matter that you must consult with your doctor.
+Pancreatitis is a serious matter that you must address by consulting with your doctor.

 Learn More About Pancreatitis: